 There are showers available to the public at Rising Sun and Swiftcurrent Campstores for a fee.
 Rising Sun is near St Mary’s and Swiftcurrent and is within walking distance from Many Glacier Campground.

-The St. Mary’s and Fish Creek campgrounds have free token operated showers only for guests staying at those campgrounds (token can be received for free from camp hosts).
+The St. Mary’s and Fish Creek campgrounds have free token-operated showers only for guests staying at those campgrounds (tokens can be received for free from camp hosts).

 Glacier National Park Tip #7: Apgar Campground